Ankita2427/login-application/README.md

 # login-application
-in this application /signup, /login, /dummy, /forget APIs Design
+in this application /signup, /login, /welcome, /forget APIs Design by Java SpringBoot using H2 Database.